 The National Trust has recently been experimenting with opening some of their more popular houses (along with gardens and tea rooms) during the winter season.
-For example: Anglesey Abbey, Attingham Park (mansion tours some weekends), Belton House, Mottisfont, Stourhead and Waddesdon Manor will be open many days during this period.
+For example: Anglesey Abbey, Attingham Park (mansion tours some weekends), Belton House, Mottisfont, and Stourhead and will be open many days during this period.

 Yes, all very confusing, so again, before planning a visit to any particular site, it is important that you check opening times with the National Trust.

 As a member of the National Trust you can also visit National Trust for Scotland sites free of charge and some of them are open throughout the year.